Distributed Vehicular Computing at the Dawn of 5G: a Survey: Vehicular Computing Overview

+Overall, edge computing architectures have similarities such as the purpose.
+However, they have slight differences in the origin, the deployment location, the involved nodes, the access technologies, the geographical proximity, the level of contextual awareness, and the latency.
+Table~\ref{tab:compsummary} summarizes the differences between edge computing architectures (FC, MEC, Cloudlet) and compares them with cloud computing architectures (CC, VCC).

-\textbf{Summary and Take-Away Message.} 5G is a promising technology to transmit data in a timely fashion for direct or short distances communication.
-However, communication latency changes slightly for long-distance communication that requires a chain of packet switching over other transmission media.
-For instance, if the vehicle sends sensory data to Google cloud (where data is analyzed), then the communication latency will be lower for the first leg of the journey (vehicle to gNodeB), but remains the same for the second leg (gNodeB to Google cloud server).
-Therefore, edge computing (FC, MEC, or Cloudlets) enables processing data in proximity to the vehicle, thus dropping the latency and enabling time-critical applications to run in real-time.
-Edge computing extends the cloud computing paradigm and brings computation capability to the edge of the network.
-It reduces the networking overhead and provides highly responsive services for the users on wheels.
+\textbf{Summary and Take-Away Message.} The synergy of NR C-V2X and edge computing (EC) drops the end-to-end latency significantly, allowing stakeholders to use bandwidth efficiently, and enabling time-critical applications to run in real-time.
+Edge computing reduces the networking overhead and provides highly responsive services for the users on wheels.
 Moving the computation to the edge pushes the utilization efficiency of the next-generation mobile network to its limit.
 VCC increases the utilization efficiency by using the dispersed underutilized resources of the vehicles.
-Vehicular networks can be employed to remotely offload latency-tolerant computation (into moving or parking vehicles) and storage services (into parking vehicles), or locally offload latency-sensitive computation (into moving vehicles) and caching (into moving vehicles). \FloatBarrier
+Vehicular networks can be employed to remotely offload latency-tolerant computation (into moving or parking vehicles) and storage services (into parking vehicles), or locally offload latency-sensitive computation (into moving vehicles) and caching (into moving vehicles).